globus/globus-compute/RELEASING.md

 # Releasing

-Releases of `funcx` and `funcx-endpoint` are always done with a single version number, even when only one package has changes.
+Releases of `globus-compute-sdk` and `globus-compute-endpoint` are always done with a single version number, even when only one package has changes.

 The process is partially automated with tools to help along the way.